What is Cryptocurrency?

-A cryptocurrency is not a type of currency which can be used in the real world.
+A cryptocurrency is not a type of currency that can be used in the real world.
 It can be used to perform transactions only in the digital world.
-So in order to buy/sell using a cryptocurrency, it has to be converted from a digital form to some existing currency which is used in the real world.
+So in order to buy/sell using a cryptocurrency, it has to be converted from a digital form to some existing currency that is used in the real world.
 For example, Dollars, Rupees, etc. Cryptocurrencies don’t have a central issuing authority instead using a decentralized system to record transactions and issue new units.

 As we can see, a block contains multiple transactions at a time in the transaction’s id_list.

 1. Transactions: The transactions performed in the crypto world are very different than those that of which are performed in the real world.
 Let’s consider that Alice wants to buy a Bicycle.

 - Real-world: In the real world Alice can pay in any available currency.
 The seller will return the change if any to Alice.